gaborbernat/bernat-tech/content/posts/pytexas-2026/index.md

 ## Wrapping Up

-This was a great conference.
 Thank you to Mason Egger, Laura, the volunteers in tie-dye shirts, and everyone else who kept the whole thing running.
 Most of the weekend ran smoothly.
-The dinners on Friday and Saturday were great, in food quality and in atmosphere, and the crowd was friendly and open throughout.
+The dinners on Friday and Saturday were excellent, and the crowd was friendly throughout.

-If you're on the fence about next year: PyTexas is a strong single-track conference, and the size fits meeting people instead of losing them in a hallway.
+PyTexas is a strong single-track conference, and the size fits meeting people instead of losing them in a hallway.
 Worth making the trip.

 One piece of feedback on the format.
 This year had Open Spaces on both days, which I love in principle.
 In practice, running them alongside the main-stage talks meant Open Spaces attendance looked thinner than the interest warranted.